Megalagrion pacificum: Habitat

 Due to their lack of flying strength, Pacific Hawaiian damselflies do not often fly far from specific habitats.
 They stay in their habitats, called pools, located in streams and wetlands.
 These pools border the main channel of streams in Kalo fields.
 It is rare that Pacific Hawaiian damselflies live on the main channels, as they prefer quieter, still water.

 When outside of their pools, adult Pacific Hawaiian damselflies will rest on vegetation.
 Pacific Hawaiian damselflies prefer pool with dense vegetation for protection from predators.
-Pacific Hawaiian damselflies will only fly short distances away from their pool for two reasons: to escape from nearby disturbances and to return back to the pool where they breed.
+Pacific Hawaiian damselflies will only fly short distances away from their pool for two reasons: to escape from nearby disturbances and to return to the pool where they breed.

 The preference for pool location in Kalo fields varies depending on the season.
 On a seasonal basis, reproductive success, avoidance of predators, and environmental conditions can change for these damselflies.

 In the summer months, abandoned Kalo fields will experience droughts.
 These droughts cause the pools along the main channels to dry out.
 As a result, Pacific Hawaiian damselflies will move to different pools.
 Pools and side channels located closer to the lower course of the main channel are optimal during droughts.

 In the winter months, abandoned Kalo fields will become flooded and marsh-like.
 In response, Pacific Hawaiian damselflies will then move back away from the main channel to avoid the high-impact flooding that occurs during this part of the season.

 There is minimal information on historical population trends and demographic features of the Pacific Hawaiian damselfly.

 Range

-The Pacific Hawaiian damselfly has typically been found on all of the Hawaiian islands except for Kaho’olawe and Ni’ihau.
+The Pacific Hawaiian damselfly has typically been found on all of the Hawaiian islands except for Kaho'olawe and Ni'ihau.
 There are approximately 26 populations of Pacific Hawaiian damselflies in Hawaii.
-These populations are found in Maui, Moloka’i, and Hawai’i; 18 populations are found on Maui, 7 populations are found on Moloka’i, and one population is found on Hawai’i.
+These populations are found in Maui, Moloka'i, and Hawaiʻi; 18 populations are found on Maui, 7 populations are found on Moloka'i, and one population is found on Hawaiʻi.
 The 18 populations found in Maui live in 19 streams.
 They are less likely to live along main channels in these streams, as they are susceptible to nonnative fish introduction.
 Pacific Hawaiian damselflies inhabit contained ponds off of the main channel that are inaccessible to nonnative fish.
-The seven populations found on Moloka’i live in only a few streams.
+The seven populations found on Moloka'i live in only a few streams.
 There are reports of non-invaded streams along the north coast of Moloka'i.
 There is a possibility that these streams hold more Pacific Hawaiian damselfly populations, but they have not yet been surveyed.
-The one population of Pacific Hawaiian damselfly on Hawai’i was last detected in 1998.
+The one population of Pacific Hawaiian damselfly on Hawaiʻi was last detected in 1998.
 There is no evidence showing that it is, or ever has been, a large damselfly population.